DennisPing/Performance-Analysis-TCP-Variants/README.md

 This project was initially done in Python and was ported to Go for self-learning purposes.

 All 3 experiments run with multithreading for faster computation.
 All 3 experiments run for 100 trails per test scenario in order to obtain statistical reliability.
-The graphs are generated with Python.
+All graphs are generated with Python.

 ## Requirements